Yoast/wordpress-seo/packages/seo-integration/readme.md

 );
 ```

-**The `@yoast/seo-store` package provides a filter for adding/modifying paper data, please reference this imporant filter there.**
+**The `@yoast/seo-store` package provides a filter for adding/modifying paper data, please reference this important filter there.**